convml/convml-tt/README.md

 [earlcd@login1.arc3 ~]$ qrsh -l coproc_k80=1,h_rt=1:0:0 -pty y /bin/bash -i
 ```

-Once the node has spun up and the prompt is again available you will noticed
+Once the node has spun up and the prompt is again available you will notice the
-the hostname has now changed (to something containing "gpu", here `db12gpu1`).
+hostname has now changed (to something containing "gpu", here `db12gpu1`).
+Now
-Now activate your conda environment (installed as above) and start a jupyter
+activate your conda environment (installed as above) and start a jupyter
 notebook

 ```bash